jthegedus/asdf-gcloud/README.md

 The asdf config file, `.tool-versions`, allows pinning each tool in your project to a specific version.
 This ensures that ALL developers are using the same version of each tool.
 Same `python`, same `gcloud`, same `terraform` etc.

+When you update a version in `.tool-versions`, `asdf` will prompt all users who do not have the correct versions to upgrade.
+This enables whole teams to update their tools in unison.

 # Default Cloud SDK Components

 `asdf-gcloud` can automatically install a set of Cloud SDK Components after each `asdf install gcloud <version>`.
 To enable this feature you must have a file that lists one COMPONENT_ID per line.
 For example: